The DL

 Read & Wine

-Join us the 2nd Thursday of the month (August -May) from 6-7pm.
+Join us (August -May) from 6-7pm.
 Enjoy great discussions on literature, introductions to inspirations through books, and of course don't forget your wine glass for read and wine.
 We will provide your wine for the evening we just ask that you bring your own glass.

 Below is the book selections for the next couple of months, please read the book prior to attending unless it is your first night we ask that you have at least read 3/4 of the books so you can be a part of our discussions.